mkarbasi57/PredictNews/README.md

 # PredictNews
-This repository is a simple example of natural language processing for news tag recognition using Jupiter and PyTorch
+This repository is a simple example of natural language processing for news tag recognition using Jupiter and Scikit learn

 <H2>Installation</H2>